Margie Neal: Career

 In 1926, Neal was elected from Panola County as a Texas State Senator; she would go on to serve four terms.
 It was her passion for education which took her to Austin; her frustration at the legislature's inability to raise the standard of academics led to her decision to run, which was supported by her family.
-Hers was the bill that created the Texas State Board of Education, and she sponsored a bill introducing physical education into schools.
-She also helped to establish the Texas Centennial Commission.
+Hers was the bill that, in 1928, created the Texas State Board of Education, and she sponsored a bill introducing physical education into schools.
 She supported mandatory study of both state and national constitutions, and was crucial to passage of legislation appropriating funds for rural schools.

-She assisted in crafting legislation to assist in the rehabilitation of the handicapped.
+Additionally, Neal assisted in crafting legislation to assist in the rehabilitation of disabled people.
+She was also instrumental in getting the Texas Legislature to accept twenty-three donated parcels of land that formed the foundation of the Texas State Parks system.

 Neal was the only woman in the entire legislature for the first of her four terms; she remained the only woman in the Senate until her departure.
 For much of her political career she supported the work of Governor Dan Moody.

 Neal was an alternate delegate-at-large to the 1928 Democratic National Convention; though she did not support the nomination of Al Smith as the party's candidate, she did support him once his nomination was secure; many of her fellow Texans did not.
 She was a delegate again to the convention in 1932, and with Henry Pomeroy Miller spearheaded the Roosevelt-Garner ticket's efforts in Texas.
 She next traveled to Washington, D.C. in 1935 to begin a career with the National Recovery Administration and Social Security Administration.
 She secured a transfer back to her home state, working in San Antonio and Dallas as a community facilities analyst with the Manpower Commission.
 Upon her resignation in 1945 she returned to Carthage, where she remained active in the community.
 She never married.
-On June 15, 1952 a party was held in her honor in her hometown; among the speakers were then-Senator Lyndon B. Johnson, Governor Allan Shivers, and Oveta Culp Hobby; Hobby had known her since her time in the State Senate.
+On June 15, 1952, a party was held in her honor in her hometown; among the speakers were then-Senator Lyndon B. Johnson, Governor Allan Shivers, and Oveta Culp Hobby; Hobby had known her since her time in the State Senate.